Mariasc98/TLS-Intensity-RockArt/README.md

 GitHub: @Mariasc98

-For questions about the thesis or worklows, please open an issue or contact via GitHub.
+For questions about the thesis or workflows, please open an issue or contact via GitHub.

 ---

-## Contact
+## References

 Jalandoni, A, W. Winans, and M. Willis.
 2021.
 "Intensity values of Terrestrial Laser Scans Reveal Hidden Black Rock Art Pigment". *Remote Sensing* 13 (7): 1357.
 DOI: https://doi.org/10.3390/rs13071357